johnath/beep/DEVELOPMENT.md

         a `beep-daemon` can set up user and group access to the `AF_UNIX` socket.

-      * Implementing a userspace input device driver ("uinput") compatible with the `EV_SND`/`SND_TONE` interface used by `/dev/input/by-path/platform-pcspkr-event-spkr`.
+      * Implement a userspace input device driver ("uinput") compatible with the `EV_SND`/`SND_TONE` interface used by `/dev/input/by-path/platform-pcspkr-event-spkr`.